>>What is the Cancer Trends Progress Report?

-The nation has met or is making progress toward a number of major cancer-related Healthy People 2020 targets.
+The nation has met or is making progress toward many major cancer-related Healthy People 2030 targets.
 However, we are losing ground in other important areas that demand attention.
-For more information, visit Report Highlights.
+For more information, visit the Highlights section of the report.

 >>What is in the report?

-The report includes key measures in the areas of prevention, diagnosis, screening, treatment, end of life, and life after cancer.
-Progress is tracked over time and determined by the availability of the data.
-This progress is measured against certain cancer-related targets of Healthy People 2020.
+The Cancer Trends Progress Report includes key measures in the areas of prevention, screening, diagnosis, treatment, life after diagnosis, and end of life.
+Progress against cancer is tracked over time and determined by the availability of data.
+This progress is measured in relation to certain cancer-related Healthy People 2030 targets.

-The body of the report includes standardized information for each measure, including background, definition of measure, data source, Healthy People targets, trends and most recent estimates, related cancers, and additional references for each topic area..
-This information is summarized in chart form in the Summary Tables section of the report.
-Special color-coded graphics in this section show whether the trend is going in the desired direction and how the nation's progress compares to the Healthy People targets.
+The body of the report includes standardized information for each measure, including background, definition of measure, Healthy People targets, data source, trends and most recent estimates, related cancers, and additional references for each topic area.
+This information is also summarized in chart form in the Summary Tables section of the report, where special color-coded graphics show whether the trend is going in the desired direction and how the nation's progress compares to the Healthy People targets.

 >>How is the information displayed and explained?

-Most of the trend graphs were made using a statistical method (Joinpoint regression analysis) that illustrates real changes in direction instead of merely connecting one dot to another.
-The report shows whether trends are rising or falling, and it explains why changes might have occurred.
+Most of the trend graphs were made using Joinpoint regression analysis.
+This statistical method illustrates real changes in direction instead of merely connecting one dot to another.
+The report shows whether trends are rising or falling and explains why changes might have occurred.
 Where data are available, differences in the cancer burden are also illustrated by race and ethnicity, educational attainment, and socioeconomic status.
-A summary of trends is summarized in bullet form in the Highlights section of the report.
-Data are downloadable as Excel spreadsheets, and graphs within the report are downloadable as JPEG files which can be used in PowerPoint slides.
+A bulleted summary of recent trends is presented in the Highlights section of the report.
+Data are downloadable as Excel spreadsheets, and graphs within the report are downloadable as JPEG files, which can be used in PowerPoint slides.

-The data in the Cancer Trends Progress Report come from a variety of systems and surveys with different collection techniques and reporting times, so time periods may vary.
-Data were sponsored by the National Cancer Institute, the Centers for Disease Control and Prevention, other federal agencies, professional groups, and cancer researchers.
+The data in the Cancer Trends Progress Report come from a variety of sources with different collection techniques and reporting times, so time periods for the data may vary by section.
+Data is gathered through a collaborative effort by the National Cancer Institute, the Centers for Disease Control and Prevention, other federal agencies, professional groups, and cancer researchers.

-Measures were selected based on scientific evidence and the availability of periodic or longitudinal national - rather than state or local - data collection and analysis efforts.
-Criteria for selecting measures included the relevance of what was being measured (e.g., impact on cancer, national policy implications); the scientific rigor underlying the measure (e.g., validity, reliability, and explicitness of evidence base); the feasibility of using the measure (e.g., availability of long-term data); and usability by target audiences (e.g., ease of understanding and applicability).
-The report includes more measures for prevention because more data on trends are available in that area.
-Where possible, 1990 was used as the starting point or baseline against which to measure how well the nation is progressing toward the Healthy People 2020 targets.
+Measures are selected based on scientific evidence and the availability of periodic or longitudinal national - rather than state or local - data collection and analysis efforts.
+Criteria for selecting measures include the relevance of what is being measured (e.g., impact on cancer, national policy implications); the scientific rigor underlying the measure (e.g., validity, reliability, and explicitness of evidence base); the feasibility of using the measure (e.g., availability of long-term data); and the usability by target audiences (e.g., ease of understanding and applicability).
+The report includes more measures for prevention than other sections because there are more trends data available in that area.
+Where possible, 1990 was used as the starting point or baseline against which to measure how well the nation is progressing toward the Healthy People 2030 targets.

 >>What data are not in the report?

 Not all measures for all relevant areas of cancer progress could be included in this report.
 In some cases, trend information on a national level is not available.
-In other cases, there is no reliable information at this time.
-Although dramatic advances have been made in the treatment of many cancers and the report cites progress made in the treatment of breast and colorectal cancers, a national data system for tracking and assessing progress over time is not yet in place.
-Some measures such as quality of life, while important in assessing the cancer burden, were not included because there simply is no consensus on how best to track those measures in a population at this time.
-Future editions of the report will include these as well as population-level measures like the one in this edition describing state laws on smoke-free air.
+In other cases, there is no reliable information at the time of report publication.
+Although dramatic advances have been made in the treatment of many cancers (breast and colorectal cancers are two of the featured sites in the report), a national data system for tracking and assessing progress over time is not yet in place.
+Some measures such as quality of life, while important in assessing the cancer burden, are not included because there simply is no consensus on how best to track those measures in a population at this time.
+As data and information become available, future editions of the report will include new measures (e.g., population-level measures like the one in this edition describing state smoke-free air laws).

 >>Where can I find state- and county-level cancer data?

-This report cites data at the national level.
-For cancer data at the state or county level or behavioral risk factor data at the state level, go to NCI's State Cancer Profiles Web site.
+The Cancer Trends Progress Report only presents data at the national level.
+For cancer data at the state and county level or behavioral risk factor data at the state level, go to NCI's State Cancer Profiles website.

 >>Who can use the report?

-The report can be used to better understand the nature of cancer and the results of work being done to fight it.
+The report can help the public better understand the nature of cancer, as well as the results of current strategies to fight cancer.
 Researchers, clinicians, and public health providers can focus on the gaps and opportunities identified, and work to make future progress against cancer.
 Policymakers can use the report to evaluate our progress relative to our investment in cancer research discovery, program development, and service delivery.

 >>How often will the report be updated?

-The online report is updated annually, where data are available.
-Page notes will display the date of last update.
+The report is updated annually, where data are available.
+Page notes display the date of the most recent update.